 Some Causes of Vaginal Itching

-First things first, there are a number of causes of vaginal itching.
+There are a number of causes of vaginal itching.
 Among them are certain medications, menopause, and friction caused by feminine napkins or tight clothing.
 Chemical irritants such as douches, laundry detergents and scented soaps may also cause vaginal itching due to allergies or skin sensitivities.
 When it comes to women’s health, it pays to learn your status.

 Bacterial vaginosis, commonly known as BV, occurs when there is an imbalance of bacteria in the vagina.
 This can lead to abnormal discharge, a strong fishy odor, inflammation and a burning sensation when urinating.

-Yeast infections, when too much yeast grows in the vagina, are incredibly common.
+Yeast infections, when too much yeast grows in the vagina, are very common.
 In fact, three out of four women develop one at some point during their lives.
 Other signs include a thick white discharge, pain during sex and discomfort during urination.

 Vaginal Itching and STDs